fossunited/fossunited/docs/docs/create-event.md

 After an event has concluded, please update the `"Event Status"` from `"Live"` to `"Concluded"`.

-**NOTE:** The event will not be displayed under the `"Past Events"` section of the chapter page unless the `"Event Status"` is updated.
-We have observed events "disappear" from the public pages of chapters because the `"Event Status"` doesn't get updated and the events aren't displayed under `"Upcoming Events"` because the datetime for the event is in the past.
+**Note:** The event will not be displayed under the `"Past Events"` section of the chapter page unless the `"Event Status"` is updated.
+We have observed events "disappear" from the public pages of chapters because the `"Event Status"` doesn't get updated and the events aren't displayed under `"Upcoming Events"` because the date & time for the event is in the past.

 ![concluded event](./assets/concluded-event.png)